djyde/cusdis/public/doc/contributing.md

 Database schema is defined in `prisma/$DB_TYPE/schema.prisma`.

-If you are just prototyping the schema, after modifying, run `yarn db:push` to force push the change to your local database.

-> For pgsql, run `yarn db:push:pg`

 ### Generate database migrations

 In general, you don't need to generate migration when contribute a new feature.
 Create a PR and the core team member will do this for you.